SherG/cool-iron/blog/jamstack.md

 I'll also share what small business scenarios the JAMstack might be ideal for.

-One more note: my hosting bill for 2 years of blazingly fast JAMstack sites is ... $0.00.
+One more note: What's my hosting bill for 2 years of blazingly fast JAMstack sites? $0.00.
 Priceless.